Role: Lead Product Designer

 The page showing results below now includes explanation information.

-• Clear identification of tax year in use, validated during final user testing.
+• Easier navigation between tax years validated during user testing.